inko-lang/inko/docs/source/getting-started/control-flow.md

 ## Loops

-Inko has two types of loops: unconditional loops which use the `loop` keyword, and conditional loops that use the `while` keyword.
+Inko has two types of built-in loops: unconditional loops which use the `loop` keyword, and conditional loops that use the `while` keyword.

 Here we use a conditional loop to print a number 10 times: